Introduction

 The Sexagesimal Legacy

 The 60‑minute hour traces back to the ancient Sumerians, who used a base‑60 numeral system for astronomy and commerce.
-Consider this: this choice proved practical because 60 has many divisors (2, 3, 4, 5, 6, 10, 12, 15, 20, 30), allowing for easy fractioning of an hour into halves, thirds, quarters, and so on.
+This choice proved practical because 60 has many divisors (2, 3, 4, 5, 6, 10, 12, 15, 20, 30), allowing for easy fractioning of an hour into halves, thirds, quarters, and so on.
 Modern timekeeping retains this structure, making conversions like 11 hours = 660 minutes a direct inheritance from millennia‑old mathematics.

 Time as a Physical Quantity